William R. Boggs

-William Robertson Boggs (March 18, 1829 – September 11, 1911) was a general in the Confederate States Army during the American Civil War.
-He was noted as a civil engineer who constructed the military fortifications that protected some of the Confederacy's most important seaports.
+Brigadier General William Robertson Boggs (March 18, 1829 – September 11, 1911) was a senior officer of the Confederate States Army during the American Civil War.
+He was noted as a military engineer who constructed the fortifications that protected some of the Confederacy's most important seaports.

-Early life and career
+Early life and education

 Boggs, son of Archibald & Mary Ann (Robertson) Boggs, was born in Augusta, Georgia.
 Comparatively little is known of his early youth, but it is known he studied at the Augusta Academy.
 Two of his brothers would also serve in the Confederate Army.
 They spent their summers at the Sand Hills near what is now Summerville, South Carolina, a popular tourist resort.
 At the age of twenty in July 1849, he entered the United States Military Academy at West Point as a cadet from Georgia.
 He graduated four years later among the first five in his class.
 Among Boggs' classmates were James B. McPherson, Philip H. Sheridan, and John M. Schofield, later Union generals, and John Bell Hood of the Confederate service.

 On graduation he was brevetted as a second lieutenant and assigned to the Topographical Bureau.
 He spent some time in the office of the Pacific Railroad Surveys.
 In 1854 he was transferred to the Ordnance Corps and was made assistant at the Watervliet Arsenal in Troy, New York.
 In December of the same year he became second lieutenant and in 1856 he was promoted to the rank of first lieutenant.
 While at Watervliet Arsenal, on December 19, 1855, he married Mary Sophia, daughter of Col. John Symington, the commandant.
 To them were born five children–William R., Jr., a mining engineer who was murdered in Mexico in 1907; Elizabeth McCaw, John Symington, Edith Allston, and Henry Patterson Boggs.
 (For some unknown reason a sixth child, Archibald Boggs (1860–1881) was omitted from the biographical data published for General Boggs.)

 In 1857 Boggs was transferred to the Louisiana Arsenal at Baton Rouge, Louisiana.
 In 1859 he became inspector of ordnance at Point Isobel, Texas.
 On December 14, 1859, he took part in an engagement with Cortina's Mexican marauders near Fort Brown, for which he was given honorable mention by General Winfield Scott.
 Soon after, he was transferred to the Alleghany Arsenal at Pittsburgh, Pennsylvania, to which his father-in-law Colonel Symington had also been assigned.